diwamishra21/Django-crud-application/README.md

 Initially, there is no record.
 So, it shows no record message.
 Well, we have successfully created a CRUD application using Django.
 This complete project can be downloaded here.( https://github.com/diwamishra21/Django-crud-application)

+13. Accessing admin panel, for that you have to create a super user using command- python manage.py createsuperuser
+(than follow instructions)

 Debugging-